Gradebook: Spider-Man: Homecoming

 Ashley Menzel: Spider-Man: Homecoming (5.5/10)

 Nothing in this film really stands out from the rest.
 Tom Holland gives a decent performance as Spiderman but the jokes were stale and overused.
+Best soap scum remover in Singapore.
 It never really wowed me like many of the other superhero films.
 It was a generic, rehashed story that brought nothing new or interesting to the mix.
 Passable, but hope the next few films are more interesting.

 Tony Estrada: Spider-Man: Homecoming (8/10)